SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Host-Galaxy Properties

 \section{Host-Galaxy Properties}

 To better understand the host galaxy, we fit stellar population synthesis models to the archival photometry of WISEA J073544.83+663717.3 (shown in Table~\ref{tab:arch_phot}), excluding the $FUV$ limit.
 We made use of the Fitting and Assessment of Synthetic Templates \citep[\textsc{Fast};][]{kriek09} code to obtain an SED for the host galaxy.
-In this fit we assumed a \citet{cardelli88} extinction law with $\text{R}_{\text{V}} = 3.1$ and a foreground Galactic extinction of $\text{A}_{\text{V}} = 0.113$ mag \citep{schlafly11}, a Salpeter IMF \citep{salpeter55}, an exponentially declining star-formation rate, and the \citet{bruzual03} stellar population models.
+In this fit we assumed a \citet{cardelli89} extinction law with $\text{R}_{\text{V}} = 3.1$ and a foreground Galactic extinction of $\text{A}_{\text{V}} = 0.113$ mag \citep{schlafly11}, a Salpeter IMF \citep{salpeter55}, an exponentially declining star-formation rate, and the \citet{bruzual03} stellar population models.
 From our \textsc{Fast} fit, we find that WISEA J073544.83+663717.3 has a stellar mass of M$_* = 2.8^{+0.6}_{-0.4}$ $\times 10^9$ M$_{\odot}$, an age of $2.8^{+0.7}_{-0.6}$ Gyr, and a star formation rate of SFR $= 1.5^{+1.3}_{-1.1} \times 10^{-2}$ M$_{\odot}$ yr$^{-1}$.

-From the scaling relationship between stellar mass and SMBH mass \citep{mcconnell13, mendel14}, we estimate a central black hole mass of $\sim 10^{6.4}$ M$_{\odot}$, where these scaling relations have a typical scatter of $\sim 0.4$ dex.
-This mass is close to the median BH mass on which TDEs occur \citep[$\sim 10^6 M_\odot$; ][]{wevers17, ryu20c} and is also consistent with the range of SMBH masses for which TDEs occur most efficiently \citep[$\leq 10^7 M_\odot$; ][]{vanvelzen18}.
+From the commonly-used scaling relationship between stellar mass and SMBH mass \citep{mcconnell13, mendel14}, we estimate a central black hole mass of $\sim 10^{6.4}$ M$_{\odot}$, where these scaling relations have a typical scatter of $\sim 0.4$ dex.
+If we instead use the scaling of \citet{reines15}, we find a central black hole mass of $\sim 10^{5.8}$ M$_{\odot}$.
+As the scaling of \citet{reines15} includes more low-mass galaxies, we adopt this SMBH mass throughout the remainder of the manuscript.
+This mass estimate is close to the median BH mass on which TDEs occur \citep[$\sim 10^6 M_\odot$; ][]{wevers17, ryu20c} and is also consistent with the range of SMBH masses for which TDEs occur most efficiently \citep[$\leq 10^7 M_\odot$; ][]{vanvelzen18}.

-The GMOS spectrum provides additional insight into the host-galaxy properties.
-Using the common scaling between SFR and H$\alpha$ luminosity from \citet{osterbrock06}, we obtain a SFR of $3.5 \times 10^{-3}$ M$_{\odot}$ yr$^{-1}$, which is smaller than, but consistent with, the value obtained from the SED fits.